maujza/rabbit-mq-poc/README.md

 ## Custom Spark Connector

 The custom Spark connector is implemented in the `pyspark-script.py` file and utilized by the Apache Spark container to consume messages from RabbitMQ.
 The `rabbitmq-connector-1.0-all.jar` is the JAR file for the custom connector.
+Source code can be found here https://github.com/maujza/rabbitmq-connector